X86: From 16-bit and 32-bit to 64-bit architecture

 The instruction set architecture has twice been extended to a larger word size.
 In 1985, Intel released the 32-bit 80386 (later known as i386) which gradually replaced the earlier 16-bit chips in computers (although typically not in embedded systems) during the following years; this extended programming model was originally referred to as the i386 architecture (like its first implementation) but Intel later dubbed it IA-32 when introducing its (unrelated) IA-64 architecture.

 In 1999–2003, AMD extended this 32-bit architecture to 64 bits and referred to it as x86-64 in early documents and later as AMD64.
 Intel soon adopted AMD's architectural extensions under the name IA-32e, later using the name EM64T and finally using Intel 64.
 Microsoft and Sun Microsystems/Oracle also use term "x64", while many Linux distributions, and the BSDs also use the "amd64" term.
 Microsoft Windows, for example, designates its 32-bit versions as "x86" and 64-bit versions as "x64", while installation files of 64-bit Windows versions are required to be placed into a directory called "AMD64".

+Continued support for 16-bit and 32-bit execution modes

+In 2023, Intel proposed a major change to the architecture referred to as X86S (formerly known as X86-S).
+The S in X86S stood for "simplification", which aimed to remove support for legacy execution modes and instructions.

+A processor implementing this proposal would have lacked support for legacy mode, started execution directly in long mode and provided a way to switch to 5-level paging without going through the unpaged mode.

+The new architecture would have removed support for 16-bit and 32-bit operating systems.
+32-bit code would have only been supported for user applications running in ring 3, and would have used the same simplified segmentation as long mode.

+Specific removed features would have included: